 Also of interest is that Wylie has more people living here who work in computers and math than 95% of the places in the US.

 In Wylie, however, the average commute to work is quite long.
 On average, people spend 34.08 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 The population of Wylie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Wylie have a bachelor's degree or even advanced degree.